 (1) As used in this section:

+(a) “Federally recognized Native American Tribe” means the following:

+(A) The Confederated Tribes of the Warm Springs Indian Reservation.

+(B) The Confederated Tribes of the Umatilla Indian Reservation.

+(C) The Burns-Paiute Tribe.

+(D) The Confederated Tribes of Siletz Indians of Oregon.

+(E) The Confederated Tribes of the Grand Ronde.

+(F) The Cow Creek Band of Umpqua Indians.

+(G) The Confederated Coos, Lower Umpqua and Siuslaw Tribes.

+(H) The Klamath Tribe.

+(J) The Coquille Tribe.

-(a) “Native American mascot” means a name, symbol or image that depicts or refers to an American Indian Tribe, individual, custom or tradition that is used by a public school as a mascot, nickname, logo, letterhead or team name.
+(b) “Native American mascot” means a name, symbol or image that depicts or refers to an American Indian Tribe, individual, custom or tradition that is used by a public school as a mascot, nickname, logo, letterhead or team name.

-(b) “Public school” means a school or program operated by a school district, education service district or pubic charter school.
+(c) “Public school” means a school or program operated by a school district, education service district or pubic charter school.

-(2) To ensure that all public schools are in compliance with ORS 659.850 which prohibits discrimination in public schools, on or after July 1, 2017, the use of any Native American mascot by a public school is prohibited.
+(2) Except as provided in subsection (4) of this section, to ensure that all public schools are in compliance with ORS 659.850 which prohibits discrimination in public schools, on or after July 1, 2017, the use of any Native American mascot by a public school is prohibited.

-(3)(a) The prohibition under this section includes a prohibition on the use of team names such as “Redskins,” “Savages,” “Indians,” “Indianettes,” “Chiefs,” “Chieftains,” and “Braves.”
+(3)(a) The prohibition under subsection (2) of this section includes a prohibition on the use of team names such as “Redskins,” “Savages,” “Indians,” “Indianettes,” “Chiefs,” “Chieftains,” and “Braves.”

 (b) A public school may continue to use the team name “Warriors” as long as it is not combined with a symbol or image that depicts or refers to an American Indian Tribe, individual, custom or tradition.